-The sixth hypothesis of this study states that Community Support (X2) has a positive and significant effect on Business Success (Y), with Entrepreneurial Attitude (Z) as a moderation variable.
-The results of testing the influence of Community Support (X2) on Business Success (Y) with Entrepreneurial Attitude (Z) as a moderation variable showed that the t-value in Table 22 was 3.188 > 1.645, and the probability was 0.002 which was smaller than 0.050 (p < 0.050).
-Thus, the fifth hypothesis of this study is accepted.
-This means that statistically, Community Support (X2) has a positive and significant effect on Business Success (Y), with Entrepreneurial Attitude (Z) as a moderation variable.
+H5 The Effect of Community Support (X2) on Business Success (Y) with Entrepreneurial Attitude (Z) as a Moderation Variable probability was 0.002 which was smaller than 0.050 (p< 0.050).
+Thus, it can be concluded that the fifth hypothesis of this study is accepted.
+This means that statistically Community Support (X2) has a positive and significant effect on Business Success (Y) with Entrepreneurial Attitude (Z) as a moderation variable.
 A positive coefficient value means that Entrepreneurial Attitude (Z) strengthens the influence of Community Support (X2) on Business Success (Y)